 Different Sources of Protein

-Just because a food has a certain amount of protein in it doesn’t mean that your dog will digest and absorb all of the protein necessary.
-The biological value of food describes how digestible and absorbable it is.
+Just because a food has a certain amount of protein in it doesn’t mean that your dog will digest and absorb all of the protein that is necessary.
+The biological value (BV) of food describes how digestible and absorbable it is.
 A food with a low BV doesn’t digest easily and isn’t easily used by the dog, so they likely won’t actually get all of the protein in it.
 On the other hand, a high BV represents food that can easily be digested and used.

 Technically, corn is quite high in protein.
 However, dogs aren’t very good at utilizing these proteins.
 Generally, meat-based proteins like chicken and beef are far more digestible and usable by your dog.
 Furthermore, corn also doesn’t have all the amino acids your dog needs, so you will need to pair it with other ingredients to meet your dog’s protein needs.

 For this reason, it is important to consider the type of protein as well as the amount.
 If you just purchase the food with the most protein, your dog might not actually be absorbing more.
-Whole foods like meat, fish, animal products are typically your best bet.
+Whole foods like meat, fish, and other animal products are typically your best bet.
 They provide the most useable protein by calorie.

 Check out the ingredients in your dog’s food to determine where the protein is coming from.
 Look for things like “pea protein,” which is just concentrated veggie protein.
 Even if it isn’t the first ingredient, this is extremely concentrated and contains a lot of lower-quality protein, which can drive up the overall content.